Musar movement

-The Musar movement (also Mussar movement) is a Jewish ethical, educational and cultural movement that developed in 19th century Lithuania, particularly among Orthodox Lithuanian Jews.
-The Hebrew term Musar (מוּסַר) is adopted from the Book of Proverbs (1:2) describing moral conduct, instruction or discipline, educating oneself on how one should act in an appropriate manner.
-The term was used by the Musar movement to convey the teachings regarding ethical and spiritual paths.
-The Musar movement made significant contributions to Musar literature and Jewish ethics.
+The Musar movement (תְּנוּעַת הַמוּסָר; also spelled Mussar) is an ethical, educational, and cultural movement in Judaism that developed in 19th-century Lithuania, particularly among Orthodox Lithuanian Jews.
+Musar (מוּסָר) is derived from Proverbs 1:2, wherein the author of the book of Proverbs uses the term to describe moral behavior, instruction, and discipline, with an emphasis on educating oneself about how to act properly.
+The term was used by the originators of the Musar movement to convey teachings regarding ethical and spiritual paths found in the Musar literature (סִפְרוּת הַמוּסָר).
+The Musar movement made significant contributions to the Musar literature and Jewish ethics.
+The movement was revived in the 21st century among Jews of all denominations, particularly in Canada and the United States.

 Origin

 The Musar movement arose among non-Hasidic Misnagdim Orthodox Lithuanian Jews as a response to the social changes brought about by the Enlightenment and the corresponding Haskalah movement among many European Jews.
 In this period of history, anti-Semitism, assimilation, and the impoverished living conditions of many Jews in the Pale of Settlement caused severe tension and disappointment.
 Many of the institutions of Lithuanian Jewry were beginning to break up.
 Religious Jews feared that their way of life was slipping away from them, observance of traditional Jewish law and custom was on the decline, and even those who remained loyal to the tradition were losing their emotional connection to its inner meaning and ethical core.

+Although the modern Mussar movement is associated with Rabbi Yisroel Salanter, the broader tradition of Mussar literature long predated the nineteenth century.
+Ethical and spiritual self-development themes appeared in earlier Jewish works, including Pirkei Avot, Bahya ibn Paquda's Duties of the Heart, Maimonides' Shemoneh Perakim, and later medieval and kabbalistic ethical writings.
+According to later Mussar writers, Rabbi Salanter's contribution was to systematize these earlier traditions into a structured movement focused on ethical self-improvement and character development.